dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-platform/index.md

 Remember how *ActionCreators* just return an *Action*?
 Well, what if you want the *ActionCreator* to first do something, perhaps fetch something from the internet?
 Thunks allow this functionality.
 Instead of immediately returning an *Action* object and getting dispatched to the reducers, we return a function that gets executed and can go off and do some stuff before dispatching any Actions to the reducers.

-A redux thunk allows your *ActionCreators* to return functions that can then dispatch actions.
+A redux thunk allows your *ActionCreators* to **return functions that can then dispatch actions**.
 This is done by simply returning a function that takes 1 argument, and that function will be automatically called and passed in a reference to the `dispatch` function so we can call it directly once we are done.

 ```javascript
 export function anAction() {